Tzav: Leviticus chapter 6

-Reading the words of "This is the law of the burnt-offering: it is that which goes up on its firewood upon the altar all night to the morning," the Mishnah concluded that the altar sanctified whatever was eligible for it.
+Reading the words of Leviticus 6:2, "This is the law of the burnt-offering: it is that which goes up on its firewood upon the altar all night to the morning," the Mishnah concluded that the altar sanctified whatever was eligible for it.
 Rabbi Joshua taught that whatever was eligible for the altar fire did not descend once it had ascended.
-Thus, just as the burnt-offering, which was eligible for the altar fire, did not descend once it had ascended, so whatever was eligible for the altar fire did not descend once it ascended.
+Thus, just as the burnt offering, which was eligible for the altar fire, did not descend once it had ascended, whatever was eligible for the altar fire did not descend.